 Dry Needling & Joint Manipulation to Combat Sarcopenia, Muscle Loss: An Underlying Cause of Accelerated Ageing & Impairment

-Dry Needling Facilitates Improved Homeostasis & Sarcomere Production
+Dry Needling Improves Homeostasis & Sarcomere Production Secondary to Exercise

 The sarcomere is the smallest contractile unit of skeletal muscle.
 That we know of.
-To build muscles, we must create new sarcomeres to add onto existing sarcomeres, in series and in parallel.
-It takes about 8 weeks of sufficient exercise, at least 3 times a week, to begin building new sarcomeres.
-This is why physical therapists should avoid spending time watching patients exercise.
-The average number of PT visits using health insurance in 2022 was about 8.
-It is scientifically impossible to build new muscle in 8 workout sessions, and our time and knowledge are better spent helping the patient accomplish things they cannot accomplish on their own.
+To build muscles we must create new sarcomeres to add onto existing sarcomeres in series and in parallel.
+It takes about 8 weeks of sufficient exercise, 3 times a week, to begin building new sarcomeres.
+That’s 24 visits.
+The average number of PT visits health insurance approved in 2024 was about 20, for the entire year, not per condition.
+It is scientifically impossible to build new muscle in 20 workout sessions.
+This is why physical therapists should avoid spending time watching people exercise.
+Our time and knowledge are better spent helping the patient accomplish things they cannot accomplish on their own.

-As Physical Therapists, we should spend as much time as needed educating patients about exercise and how to do it, because it is 100% necessary if you want to be healthy, but building muscle is something that can only be accomplished if the patient is willing to put in the effort.
-We should be spending the majority of our time eliminating tissue and joint pathology, while at the same time targeting the parasympathetic portion of the autonomic nervous system, with the express intent of leading the nervous system toward homeostasis.
+As Physical Therapists, we should spend as much time as needed educating patients about exercise and how to do it, because it is 100% necessary if you want to be healthy.
+However, building muscle is something that can only be accomplished if the patient is willing to put in the effort on their own to consistently exercise.
+We should be spending the majority of our time eliminating tissue pathology and targeting the parasympathetic portion of the autonomic nervous system.
+This should be done with the express intent of inducing as much sympathetic depression and parasympathetic elevation as possible.
+The direction the autonomic nervous system needs to be pushed to reestablish homeostasis and health.

 Dry Needling Improves Cerebral Blood Perfusion & Neuronal Function